radar/guides/security.md

 first step should be to check whether this is a known vulnerability.

-If this looks like a newly discovered vulnerability then you should content the author(s) privately (i.e. not via a pull request or issue on public project) explaining the issue, how it can be exploited and ideally offering an indication of how it might be fixed.
+If this looks like a newly discovered vulnerability then you should contact the author(s) privately (i.e. not via a pull request or issue on public project) explaining the issue, how it can be exploited and ideally offering an indication of how it might be fixed.